Determining the Topology and Deflection Angle of Ringholes via Gauss-Bonnet Theorem: Introduction

 \section{Introduction}

 Solving the Einstein's field equations of general relativity leads to very interesting solutions which can be interpreted as tunnel-like structures connecting two different spacetime regions, known as wormholes.
 The concept of wormholes was introduced by Flamm in 1916 \cite{Flamm}, soon after the first black hole exact solution was found.
 After that, Einstein and Rosen \cite{Einstein} introduced a coordinate transformation which eliminates the curvature singularity, this lead to the famous bridge-like structure connecting two spacetime regions known as Einstein-Rosen bridges.
 In fact, they tried to interpret these solutions as a model for elementary particles, but that idea turned out to be unsuccessful.
 Afterwards, Wheeler carried out a pioneering work in wormhole physics \cite{fw,wh1,Wh2,Wh3}, followed by important contributions of Ellis, Bronnikov, Clement, Morris, and Thorne \cite{Ellis1,Ellis2,br1,clm,Morris}.
 The main difficulty underlying these objects relies on the fact that the wormhole geometric structure involves a strange type of matter known as the exotic matter.
 Exotic matter can be described by a stress-energy tensor components which violates the null, weak and strong energy conditions at the wormhole throat \cite{Visser}.
 As of today, however, there is no experimental evidence supporting their existence in nature, i.e wormholes have never been observed.
 Despite this fact, wormholes have attracted broad interest in the scientific community and, among various aspects we point out the gravitational lensing effect \cite{Teo,lobo1,lobo2,branikov1,r1,r2,kunz2,branikov,clement1,t1,t2,wh0,asada,potopov,abe,strong1,nandi,l1,l2,l3,l4,l5} and the wormhole stability problem \cite{zhidenko1}.
 Recently, the Gibbons and Werner \cite{Gibbons}, computed the deflection angle of light applying the GBT over the optical geometry.
-Very soon, other consistent methods were shown to compute the deflection angles.
-In this line of thought, we note the Werner's method \cite{werner} which involves the Finsler metric of Randers type, finite distance corrections method by Ishihara et al. \cite{ishihara1,ishihara2,ishihara3}.
+Very soon, other consistent methods were shown to compute the deflection angles using the GBT.
+An interesting method for computing the deflection angle for stationary metrics was proposed by Werner \cite{werner} which involves the Finsler metric of Randers type, and recently the finite distance corrections method proposed by Ishihara et al. \cite{ishihara1,ishihara2,ishihara3}.
 Very recently, Crisnejo and Gallo used the GBT to study the deflection angle of massive particles by static spacetimes \cite{gabriel1,gabriel2}, while Jusufi investigated the gravitational deflection of massive particles by stationary spacetimes \cite{jusmas}.
-Subsequently, this method has been applied in the context of static/rotating wormholes and topological defects \cite{K2,K3,j1,j2,j3,j4,j5}, including the recent work by Ono et al \cite{ono}.
-It is worth noting that the problem the exotic matter can be avoided in some modified theories of gravity in which the wormholes are supported by matter that satisfies the energy conditions \cite{cap1,cap2,ra3,en1,en2,en3,en4,en5,en6,en7}.
+Subsequently, this method has been applied in the context of static/rotating wormholes and topological defects \cite{K2,K22,K3,j1,j11,j2,j3,j33,j4,j5}, including the recent work by Ono et al \cite{ono}.
+It is worth noting that the problem the exotic matter can be avoided in some modified theories of gravity in which the wormholes are supported by matter that satisfies the energy conditions \cite{cap1,cap2,ra3,en1,en2,en3,en4,en5,en6}.